What self-custody actually means

-In 2022, actor Seth Green lost four valuable NFTs—including a Bored Ape he'd licensed for a TV show—to a phishing scam.
-Someone tricked him into signing a malicious transaction.
+In 2022, actor Seth Green lost four NFTs — including a Bored Ape he'd licensed for a TV show — to a phishing scam.
+He signed one malicious transaction.
 The assets were gone in seconds.

-When authorities investigate crypto theft, they often find recovery phrases stored in iCloud, Google Drive, or screenshot folders.
+When authorities investigate crypto theft, they routinely find recovery phrases stored in iCloud, Google Drive, or screenshot folders.
 Easy to find.
 Easy to steal.

-Self-custody gives you complete control over your assets.
-It also gives you complete responsibility for protecting them.
-There's no bank to call, no fraud department to file a claim with, no reversing transactions.
+Self-custody means complete control over your assets and complete responsibility for protecting them.
+No bank to call.
+No fraud department.
+No reversing transactions.

-This is Part 1: how the technical pieces fit together.
-Part 2 covers security practices and the broader implications.
+This is Part 1 of a four-part series: how the technical pieces fit together.
+Part 2 covers operational security and the identity layer.
+Part 3 goes deep on mnemonic phrases.
+Part 4 covers non-custodial wallets and what they unlock.

-Your public key is like an email address—safe to share, used to receive funds.
-It looks like this:
+Your public key is your address — safe to share, used to receive funds:

 0x47bb4cCA98FC49B971d86c5t26562c86E6284CeD